Monday, 31 May 2010

 ODEON CINEMA

-The Apollo Bingo Club, photographed above last year by Yours Truly, holds a commanding position on a corner of High Street and Brighton Road and still looks modern despite the fact that the building dates back to the 1930s.
+The Apollo Bingo Club above, photographed last year by Yours Truly, holds a commanding position on a corner of High Street and Brighton Road and still looks modern despite the fact that the building dates back to the 1930s.

 If memory serves, in the Odeon auditorium to the left of the screen there was a suitably stylish, numberless clock of six-sided shape.
 George wonders if it still there.
 Bingo goers will know, bingo goers will tell me.